Optimizing Women’s Sexual Health

 Pumpkin seeds

-Managing Stress is absolutely necessary for women in regard to their sexual health.
-Whether you're single, single with children, married or married with children, women tend to overload their plates more than men.
+Managing Stress is necessary for women regarding their sexual health.
+Whether you're single, single with children, married, or married with children, women tend to overload their plates more than men.
 Women have a harder time shutting off their brains to grab a moment for themselves, often taking care of others’ needs before their own.
-Eating right for your body, fueling with plenty of protein and healthy fats, to stave off sugar cravings, is a fantastic way to maintain a better mood, stabilize blood sugar levels and get sound sleep.
+Eating right for your body, and fueling with plenty of protein, fruits and vegetables, and healthy fats, is a beneficial way to maintain a better mood, stabilize blood sugar levels, and get sound sleep.

 3 Stress reduction hacks: